stg-tud/Bismuth/README.md

 CRDTs for simple data types like sets or lists are well understood, however, modern collaborative applications such as Notion or Google Docs also include more complicated application specific data structures such as tables/spreadsheets.
 In a spreadsheet, we have certain dependencies between rows and columns and a spreadsheet CRDT algorithm has to decide what happens if multiple devices edit them concurrently and potentially produce conflicts.

 ## Project Structure

-This project is a Scala.js project and is split into two modules:

 * `lib`: Provides the CRDT and the underlying data structures based on [REScala](https://www.rescala-lang.com/).
 * `app`: A spreadsheet web application built with [scalajs-react](https://japgolly.github.io/scalajs-react/) to test the synchronization of the CRDT.